-Thank you for buying a Whirlpool® appliance.
+Thank you for buying an ESTATE® appliance.

-Because your life is getting busier and more complicated, Whirlpool ranges are easy to use, save time, and help you manage your home better.
+Your ESTATE range gives you all the functionality of name brand appliances at a value price.
 To ensure that you enjoy years of trouble-free operation, we developed this Use and Care Guide.
 It is full of valuable information about how to operate and maintain your appliance properly and safely.
 Please read it carefully.

-Also, please complete and mail in the Ownership Registration Card provided with your appliance.
-The card helps us notify you about any new information on your appliance.
+Also, please complete and mail the Ownership Registration Card provided with your appliance.
+This will help us notify you about any new information on your appliance.